UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 4.0 sig. strike per minute gap.
 Jackson is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Jackson has tighter striking defense, making opponents miss more often.

-**The Pick: Pete Rodriguez over Mike Jackson.** The model is firm on this one: Rodriguez at 84%.
-The market and our model are aligned — the line looks fair.
+The Pick: Pete Rodriguez over Mike Jackson.
+The model is firm on this one: Rodriguez at 81%.
+The market implies 84% for Rodriguez, but our model sees only 81%.
+That 3-point gap favoring Jackson is worth watching.

 Methodology